awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-build-cli-uploading.md

 1. **Store your build files in Amazon S3\.** Create a \.zip file containing the packaged build files and upload it to an S3 bucket in your AWS account\.
 Take note of the bucket label and the file name—you'll need these when creating a GameLift build\.

-1. **Give GameLift access to your build files\.** Create an IAM role by following the instructions in [Set up a role for GameLift access](setting-up-role.md)\.
+1. **Give GameLift access to your build files\.** Create an IAM role by following the instructions in [Access a game build file in Amazon S3](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-access-storage-loc)\.
 Your IAM role specifies which entities \(such as GameLift\) can assume the role\.
 It also defines a set of permissions for limited access to your AWS resources\.
 After you've created the role, take note of the new role's Amazon Resource Name \(ARN\), which you'll need when creating a build\.

 1. **Create a build\.** Use the GameLift console or the AWS CLI to create a new build record\.
 You must have the `PassRole` permission, as described in [IAM policy examples for GameLift](gamelift-iam-policy-examples.md)\.